C0WB0YS/C0WB0YS/README.md

 ---------------------------------------------------

-   TwoTime 𓆩⚝𓆪 Taph
+   TwoTime 𓆩⚝𓆪 Noli

    Genderfluid .
-Aroace : Do not flirt with me, I am not looking to hook up with you mate.
+Lesbian : Do not flirt with me, I am not looking to hook up with you mate.

+Taken by the most kindest girl ever <3 ; Ily Z - 5/28/25

 Very Avid SCP Fan and Forsaken fan, No i do not entirely read the lore on some parts of these fandoms.